folknor/luash/README.md

 ## Command arguments as a table

-Key-value arguments can be specified as a string-keyed hash table, like below.
+Key-value arguments can be specified as a keyed hash table, like below.

-Please note that if your argument tables `#` operator returns anything but zero, this will not work at all.
+If your argument table `#` operator returns anything but zero, the table will be considered an indexed array, and key values will be ignored entirely.

 ```lua
 local sh = require("sh")